CFP: Worship and the Human

 Questions such abstracts might address include: In what ways might worship be constitutive of a good life?
 Does it ever make sense to worship someone or something?
 Is it ever ethical to engage in worship, and is it ever unethical not to engage in worship?
 How might attitudes like worship and deference contribute to a meaningful relationship among worshippers and between the worshippers and the thing that is worshipped?
 When might such attitudes be detrimental?
 What conception of human flourishing might lead to a role for worship, and how might worship play that role?
 What conception of communal flourishing might lead to a role for communal worship, and how might worship play that role?
 What role, if any, do icons and iconography play in a good life?

 Nine abstracts will be selected from those that we receive.
-Authors of selected abstracts will be expected to write a draft paper on the proposed topic by July 31, 2020 and present/discuss that paper at a four-day workshop, to be held August 3-6, 2020 at the Hebrew University of Jerusalem.
+Authors of selected abstracts will be expected to write a draft paper on the proposed topic by July 31, 2020 and present/discuss that paper at a four-day workshop, to be held August 3-6, 2020 at the Konrad Adenauer Conference Center in Jerusalem.

 Authors of the selected abstracts will receive a stipend of $4,000 and room and board for the duration of the workshop.